 |Collection of Rents||-|

 |Contracts||Written: 10 yrs.
 735 ILCS 5/13-206; Oral: 5 yrs.
 735 ILCS 5/13-205|

 |Judgments||Judgment may be revived within 20 yrs., 735 ILCS 5/13-218|

 Research the Law

 Illinois Civil Statute of Limitations Laws: Related Resources

 Learn About Your Civil Case Time Limits: Contact an Illinois Attorney

 Time is of the essence when it comes to filing an injury-related civil claim, such as a car accident, defective product, or medical malpractice suit.
 You'll want to be sure you file your personal injury lawsuit within the time frame required by the law.
-Fortunately, you can have your claim reviewed for free by an attorney in Illinois to help determine your next steps.
+Make sure you're following proper legal procedure; contact an Illinois litigation attorney today.